Board of Directors (2019- 2020)

 René is a bilingual communications professional who delivers strategic corporate messaging and creative initiatives for global programs.
 He currently holds the role of Public Relations Director at Kobo, and for the past five years has inspired his team to elevate the Kobo brand around the world, encouraging people to read more—whenever and wherever they want through digital reading.
 Prior to joining Kobo, René worked in a variety of communications roles in the travel and entertainment industry for top brands such as The Walt Disney Company, Universal Studios, and LG Electronics.
 He holds a BA of Arts from the University of Western Ontario and a certificate in Public Relations and Corporate Communications from Fanshawe College.

-Dr. Christopher Frank
+Member - Dr. Christopher Frank

 Associate Professor, Department of Medicine, Queen's University